New England Wool and Animal Welfare – General Information

-“The scheme was developed over a week of discussions in Italy between the shareholders and management of New England Wool, at Pratrivero near Biella.
-New England Wool is not a large company in the broad scheme of the Australian wool industry, but in our specific area of the best quality superfine wool, we believe we are quite prominent.
-We have always worked very closely with our suppliers and for this reason we feel a responsibility to support them in achieving the goal set for them by the Australian Wool Industry – ceasing mulesing by the end of 2010.
+The scheme was developed after discussions in Italy between the shareholders and management of New England Wool.
+We understood that New England Wool was not a large company in the broad scheme of the Australian wool industry, but in our specific area of the best quality superfine wool, we believed we were quite prominent.
+We consistently worked very closely with our suppliers and for this reason we felt a responsibility to support them in achieving the ultimate goal of a non-mulesed future for the Australian wool industry.

 The Shareholders of New England Wool are particularly aware of the vexing issue of the blowfly and flystrike management.
 Most importantly;

 A high percentage of our suitable wool is produced in areas where flystrike is prevalent